DigitalLiteracyProject/dlp-comp/README.md

 To officially submit, [follow this guide to create a pull request](https://help.github.com/articles/using-pull-requests/).

 ### You're done!
 Once you've submitted your pull request, you're done the mini-project!
-You can await an email from us welcoming you to the comp.
+You'll be officially entered into the comp class and, soon, placed on a TTP team.
+Await a confirmation email from us!